 Watching True Romance in the theater back in 1993, I felt like I was experiencing a different kind of cinema.
 One that challenged the senses and took dialogue to a different level.
 It was violent and bold and almost anarchistic in its refusal to adhere to the prior era’s need to fit neatly into a box.
 It was chaotic and bloody and, uh, sexy.
 And vaguely dangerous.

 In truth, I walked out of the theater pretty much convinced that this was the best movie I’d ever seen.
 My twenty-year-old brain was buzzing for days afterward.
 This was the movie I thought I’d write if I ever wrote one.
 I mean, who was this guy who wrote this thing?
 I hadn’t yet seen Reservoir Dogs and Pulp Fiction was a year away.
 So, writer Quentin Tarantino was just some mysterious geek to me who put the n-word in white characters’ mouths and wasn’t afraid to write scenes where Gary Oldman played a dude with braids who talked in some sort of demented islander patois.
-And had future Tony Soprano bust up our lead actresses face for entire second half of the film.
+And had future Tony Soprano bust up our lead actress’ face for the entire second half of the film.
 It was insane.

 And even now, on my umpteenth rewatch, it’s pretty shocking stuff.
-It’s almost crazy that Tony Scott, the dude who up to that point had directed movies like Top Gun, Beverly Hills Cop II and Days of Thunder agreed to direct this almost niche-feeling crime thriller.
+It’s almost crazy that Tony Scott, the dude who up to that point had directed movies like Top Gun, Beverly Hills Cop II and Days of Thunder, agreed to direct this almost niche-feeling crime thriller.
 Granted, the man also directed The Hunger, Revenge and The Last Boy Scout.
 Which, in order, are weird, sexy and violent.
 So I suppose this was a culmination of his less-popular directorial choices.

 True Romance, now that we’re well into the Tarantino era, is very much his movie.
 It’s a crime caper based on the Bonnie and Clyde tradition.
 There’s tons of snappy dialogue.
 And, like all his films, several set-piece scenes where he just really digs into the words and writes stuff that would never come out of anyone’s mouth, but just sounds cool as hell.
 Of course when you have 1993, peak Christian Slater you already have a leg up.
 Four years removed from Gleaming the Cube and Heathers, and only three years off of Pump Up the Volume, Slater was never better.
 And, honestly, his film career pretty much hit the skids after this movie.
 Peaking at 24 is a little rough, but hey, that’s Hollywood.